ejmangulabnan/ejmangulabnan/README.md

 - 👀 I’m interested in Arnis, Games, Food
 - 🌱 I’m currently learning Java, HTML, Python
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me via email
+- 📫 How to reach me? via email

 <!---
 ejmangulabnan/ejmangulabnan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.